Milone shuts down Mets, Nationals earn 2-game sweep

 AP Sports Writer

+"I spent probably the last couple of years trying to get back to my old self, and kind of midway through the Triple-A season I felt like I had found it," said Milone (1-0).
+"So I'm just trying to roll with it."

-The Nationals followed their 25-4 blowout of the Mets on Tuesday night by jumping on Noah Syndergaard (6-2) early.
-Bryce Harper singled in the first inning to drive in Trea Turner, who had stolen second.
-In the third, Rendon got hold of a hanging curveball for his 16th homer this season, scoring Turner.
+The Nationals followed their 25-4 blowout of the Mets on Tuesday night by jumping on Noah Syndergaard early.
+Bryce Harper hit an RBI single in the first and Rendon hit his 16th homer in the third.

+"We got a strong start out of Milone right there and to be able get him some runs on the board was huge," Harper said.
+"Syndergaard's one of the best pitchers in baseball."

 Rendon has six RBIs in two games since returning to the team after the birth of his first child.

-Jose Reyes homered from both sides of the plate for the Mets, his 11th career multihomer game and his first since Sept.
-8.
+Jose Reyes homered from both sides of the plate for the Mets, his 11th career multihomer game.
+On Tuesday night, the longtime infielder made the first pitching appearance of his career and gave up two homers and six runs in the eighth inning.

+"This is a pivotal time of year, you know?
+But the last two days, you see what they have done," manager Dave Martinez said.
+"Going forward, we have a chance to do something special."

-Filling in for the injured Stephen Strasburg, Milone (1-0) mixed his pitches effectively and faced little stress in the second start of his second stint with Washington.
-The 31-year-old left-hander made his major league debut for the Nationals in 2011 and has played for five teams since, including the Mets last season.
+Filling in for the injured Stephen Strasburg, Milone mixed his pitches effectively and faced little stress in the second start of his second stint with Washington.
+He made his major league debut for the Nationals in 2011 and has played for five teams since, including the Mets last season.

 Milone allowed Reyes' homer in the fifth and two singles.
-He struck out nine and walked none in his first win since April 14, 2017, with Milwaukee and his longest outing since July 19, 2016, for Minnesota.
+He struck out nine and walked none in his first win since April 14, 2017, with Milwaukee.

+After missing his previous scheduled start because of hand, foot and mouth disease, Syndergaard (6-2) worked seven innings, allowing three runs.
+He also missed time earlier this season with a strained right index finger.

+"Considering where I was two months ago and where I'm at now, I kind of went through a roller coaster of emotions and events," he said.
+"It's going to take a while to knock a little bit of rust off."

-Batting left-handed against Ryan Madson in the eighth, Reyes hit his ninth homer this season to get the Mets within 3-2.
+Batting lefty against Ryan Madson in the eighth, Reyes hit his ninth homer this season to get the Mets within 3-2.

-Washington built a cushion in the eighth thanks in part to two Mets errors.
-Turner reached on a throwing error by shortstop Amed Rosario and later scored on Matt Adams' grounder.
-A throwing error by second baseman Reyes kept the bases loaded, setting up Wilmer Difo's sacrifice fly.

 Wilmer Flores homered in the ninth off Kelvin Herrera when his deep fly ball bounced out of the glove of left fielder Juan Soto and over the bullpen wall.
 Herrera induced a game-ending double play to earn his second save for Washington and 16th in 18 opportunities overall.